-61 Id. (noting that this may require more than one meeting).
+84. See id. (noting that this may require more than one meeting).

-62 Id. (citing studies indicating PCPs have "difficulty identifying significant depression and other mental health conditions").
+86. See GUIDEBOOK, supra note 10, at 22 (noting that some studies indicate PCPs have "difficulty identifying significant depression and other mental health conditions").

-constraints usually limit the mental health consultant to one meeting with a patient.
-Few consultants feel comfortable determining competency on the basis of such short acquaintance.65 In addition, the circumstances of terminal illness make a determination of competency more difficult.
+Few consultants feel comfortable determining competency on the basis of such short acquaintance.
+Additionally, the circumstances of terminal illness make a determination of competency more difficult.
 Classic symptoms of depression such as weight loss can very often be attributable to a patient's physical disease.
-Likewise, depression, when present, may not be a sign of mental illness which impairs competency, but may instead be a realistic response to terminal illness.
+Likewise, depression, when present, may not be a sign of mental illness that impairs competency, but may instead be a realistic response to terminal illness.
 Delirium, often present in heavily medicated patients in the last weeks of life, clearly affects competency.
-But, delirium comes and goes and the Act does not specify whether the patient must be consistently competent during the whole of the fifteen-day waiting period.66
+But, delirium comes and goes, and the Act does not specify whether the patient must be consistently competent during the whole of the fifteenday waiting period.

-What often happens, according to the Task Force's research, is that a mental health consultant can treat a depressed patient and that "[t]reatment of psychiatric disorders in those who attempt suicide is very effective in abolishing suicidal ideation."67 The Guidelines suggest the desirability of such a result.
+What often happens, according to the Task Force's research, is that a mental health consultant can treat a depressed patient and that "[t]reatment of psychiatric disorders in those who attempt suicide is very effective in abolishing suicidal ideation."
+The Guidelines suggest the desirability of such a result.
 In fact, the possibility of treating depression and thus removing the desire for suicide is one of the main reasons why the Task Force recommends routine employment of mental health consultants when fulfilling the conditions of the Oregon Death With Dignity Act.
-If, however, a mental health consultant determines a patient to be competent, but recommends treatments and the patient refuses such treatment, the doctor must provide the requested prescription for life-ending medication, in spite of the psychologist's treatment recommendation.
-On the other hand, once a mental health consultant is employed, a doctor may not write such a prescription unless the mental health consultant can comfortably certify competency.68
+If, however, a mental health consultant determines a patient to be competent, but recommends treatments and the patient refuses such treatments, the doctor must provide the requested prescription for life-ending medication, in spite of the psychologist's treatment recommendation.
+On the other hand, once a mental health consultant is employed, a doctor may not write such a prescription unless the mental health consultant can comfortably certify competency.

-This suggestion by the Task Force that doctors obtain a mental health consult before complying with a request for life-ending medication seems a suggestion which will dramatically reduce the number of actual physician-assisted suicides.
+Obtaining a mental health consult before complying with a request for life-ending medication could conceivably reduce the number of actual physician-assisted suicides dramatically.
 If mental health professionals follow the Guidelines in evaluating patients, it seems likely that, given the lack of consensus on requirements for competency, many patients will be found not competent to make the decision for suicide.
-An additional number of patients will probably change their mind about ending their lives when provided with palliative psychiatric care.
-In fact, the Task Force appears to hope for this result based on an assumption that most people, if given the appropriate mental health support will not choose death, even when they are terminally ill.
-Since the Guidelines seem to put so much burden on the attending physician to provide therapeutic support that they may not be trained to provide, the inclusion of a mental health professional does seem critical to executing the mandate of the Oregon Death With Dignity Act.
+An additional number of patients will probably change their minds about ending their lives when provided with palliative psychiatric care.
+In fact, the

-65 Id. (noting a survey of all Oregon psychiatrists showed a split in support of the ethical permissibility of physician-assisted suicide).
+91. See id. (noting a survey of all Oregon psychiatrists showed a split in support of the ethical permissibility of physician-assisted suicide).